Toggle Menu

 Mechanic: Then how in the hell are you planning to pay for all that Astral-Grade fuel I just pumped into your Buick?
 We don’t take kindly to thieves around here.

-Attendant: Nothing, at all.
+Attendant: Uh, nothing, at all.
 Mac is just being an asshat.

+Oh!
 And don’t forget to grab a map.
 They’re on that rack over by the burrito freezer.
-There’s only one main road that you’ll need to stay on, but there are some interesting sights along you may want to check out.
-It gets cold once you get past the martian sphere, but there’s a….
+There’s only one main road that you’ll need to stay on, but there are some interesting sights along the way you might want to check out.
+Oh, also, ah, it gets cold once you get past the Martian Sphere, so it would help to grab a-

 Attendant: What’s wrong?